 When there is no clear association between a purchased service and a service identified in the IPE or IPE amendment, the VR counselor must document the association clearly in an RHW case note.

+For more information about content that must be included in specific case notes, refer to E-300: Case Note Requirements and content for specific services throughout this manual.

 For more information about completing an IPE, JAR, or IPE amendment, refer to B-400: Individualized Plan for Employment.

 For more information on creating service records and SAs in RHW, refer to the ReHabWorks User's Guide, Chapter 16: Case Service Record and Chapter 17: Case Purchase Order.